canonical/netbox/docs/models/extras/customfield.md

 * Selection: A selection of one of several pre-defined custom choices
 * Multiple selection: A selection field which supports the assignment of multiple values

-Each custom field must have a name; this should be a simple database-friendly string, e.g. `tps_report`.
+Each custom field must have a name.
+This should be a simple database-friendly string (e.g. `tps_report`) and may contain only alphanumeric characters and underscores.
 You may also assign a corresponding human-friendly label (e.g. "TPS report"); the label will be displayed on web forms.
 A weight is also required: Higher-weight fields will be ordered lower within a form.
 (The default weight is 100.)
 If a description is provided, it will appear beneath the field in a form.

 Marking a field as required will force the user to provide a value for the field when creating a new object or when saving an existing object.
 A default value for the field may also be provided.
 Use "true" or "false" for boolean fields, or the exact value of a choice for selection fields.